-The Story of Benton House: The Romance and Tragedy of Elijah Benton and Jemima Barrows
+The Haunting of Benton House: The Tragedy of Elijah Benton and Jemima Barrows

 It was 1776.
 His name was Elisha Benton.
 He lived in Tolland, Connecticut.
 Elisha fell in love with a girl who came from the Barrows family.
 Her name was Jemima.
 It is said that she was approximately twelve years younger than Elisha, but they had great affectionate for one another.
 A story of complication occurred between the Benton family and the family of the girl, and the marriage was not approved between the two.
 Elisha decided that it was best that he sign up to fight in the War for Independence from England.
 It is believed that he thought that the two families could resolve their differences, and, upon his return, the marriage would be approved.
 Elisha Benton was captured.
 He was sent to a ship that served as a prison for Americans by the British that was in the New York harbor.
 These ships were considered to be notorious for American prisoners.
 Americans were allowed to use bedding, clothing, and other items that had been infected by the deadly smallpox disease of the time.
 Naturally, Elisha Benton caught the disease.
 Shortly thereafter, he was on the list of individuals in the prisoner exchange and was allowed to go home.
 Being sent home was probably the start of the reputation of the Daniel Benton home being considered one of the real haunted places in America.
 Naturally, the Benton family was excited to have Elisha home.
 Unfortunately, fear immediately followed as the smallpox disease was very contagious and was known to result in a relatively rapid death.
 No one really wanted to subject themselves to contracting the disease, yet they knew someone needed to care for the sick, weak soldier and loved one.
 This is when the Barrows girl, Jemima, came forward in her love and vowed to ensure to care for her one true love.